-There are lots of reasons for Larsen trapping, but for most of us the key aim is to prevent nest predation on wild breeding game.
-We probably hope that other vulnerable species, such as lapwings, curlews, blackbirds and song thrushes, will benefit too.
+The main aim to to prevent corvids predating wild game nests.
+The hope is that other vulnerable species, such as lapwings, curlews, blackbirds and song thrushes, will benefit too.

-For the uninitiated, Larsens work by territorial intrusion — birds get caught not because they want to make friends with the decoy in the trap, but because they want to drive it away.
 Crows and magpies start to get seriously territorial in late March, at much the same time as the first game eggs are beginning to appear.
-So this is the time to start, for it is the eggs that are most vulnerable.
+So this is the time to start with a Larsen trap, for it is the eggs that are most vulnerable.
 Once the game chicks have hatched and are away with their parents, they are much less vulnerable.

-My annual plan with Larsens is to start then, having scrounged crow and magpie decoys.
+If you make an early start you do not allow the corvids to get too underway with their nesting season.
+I start with Larsens in late March and April, with crow and magpie decoys.
 By deploying my first captives in extra traps, I can soon have several running within a week and my aim is to remove the territorial pairs of both species by early April.
 From then on, it is just incomers that I am after.

 This strategy also has a view to the welfare of the corvids themselves.
 By removing pairs before they start nesting and taking out incomers, I am making sure that there are no orphaned chicks.
 Breeding pairs from over the boundary will not abandon a nesting attempt — it is the non-breeding “lower orders” that are looking for vacant territories to colonise.
 You never know where a new colonist will turn up, so do not leave your trap in the same place for long.